-Fiscal 2018 Financial Highlights.
-Fiscal 2018 revenues were \$699.4 million, an increase of 8% from fiscal 2017.
-In addition, non-GAAP income from operations for fiscal 2018 was \$76.0 million.
-Our fiscal 2018 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
-The following table illustrates our financial results in fiscal 2018 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.
-Note that the fiscal 2017 results shown below were adjusted from the prior year as a result of the full retrospective adoption of ASC 606 as of April 1, 2017.
-See Note 2 of the audited financial statements included in our 10-K for the fiscal year ended March 31, 2018 for a discussion of recently issued accounting standards.
+Fiscal 2019 Financial Highlights.
+Fiscal 2019 revenues were \$711.0 million, an increase of 2% from fiscal 2018.
+In addition, non-GAAP income from operations for fiscal 2019 was \$111.9 million.
+Our fiscal 2019 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
+The following table illustrates our financial results in fiscal 2019 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.

-Fis scal 2018 Fiscal 2017 % Change 2016 to 2017 Revenue (in millions) \$ 699.4 \$ 645.0 8% Non-GAAP Income from Operations (EBIT) (in millions) \$ 76.0 \$ 74.5 2% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 1.03 \$ 1.01 2% Stock Price (on last business day) \$ 57.20 \$ 50.80 13%
+Fis cal 2019 Fiscal 2018 % Change 2018 to 2019 Revenue (in millions) \$ 711.0 \$ 699.4 2% Non-GAAP Income from Operations (EBIT) (in millions) \$ 111.9 \$ 76.0 47% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 1.80 \$ 1.03 75% Stock Price (on last business day) \$ 64.74 \$ 57.20 13%

 1) Non-GAAP EPS is derived from non-GAAP net income divided by the weighted average shares outstanding on a fully diluted basis.
-Non-GAAP net income excludes noncash stock-based compensation, the additional FICA and related payroll tax expenses incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and our share of loss from our equity method investment.
-In addition, non-GAAP net income and non-GAAP diluted EPS incorporate a non-GAAP effective tax rate of 37% in fiscal 2018 and fiscal 2017.
+Non-GAAP net income excludes noncash stock-based compensation, the additional FICA and related payroll tax expenses incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards.
+In fiscal 2019 Commvault also excluded restructuring, costs related to a non-routine shareholder matter and costs associated with a non-routine legal settlement from its non-GAAP results.
+In addition, non-GAAP net income and non-GAAP diluted EPS incorporate a non-GAAP effective tax rate of 27% in fiscal 2019 and 37% in fiscal 2018.
 We believe that the use of a non-GAAP tax rate is a useful measure as it allows management and investors to compare its operating results on a more consistent basis over the multiple periods presented in its earnings release without the impact of significant variations in the tax rate.
 See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of Non-GAAP EPS.